 Apply

-Applying to the Master of Engineering (MENG):Baccalaureate (B.S) degree from an accredited institution in an approved engineering or STEM discipline
+Baccalaureate (B.S) degree from an accredited institution in an approved engineering or STEM discipline

-Students interested in pursuing any of the concentrations in the MENG degree program at UConn must apply to the UCONN Graduate School.
+Students interested in pursuing any of the concentrations in the MENG degree program at UConn must apply to the UConn Graduate School

 If you have any questions, please contact soeprofed@uconn.edu and we’ll be more than happy to help guide you through the process.